OyePriscilla/todoapp/README.md

 # TodoApp
 This website was built to learn React.
-The Tod App was built to solidify the knowledge acquired in the process of learning.
+The Todo App was built to solidify the knowledge acquired in the process of learning.
+Users can add, delete and edit todo item(s).

 ## Built With
 * HTML